amivaleo/NightModeExtender/README.md

 It is possible to customize a light theme and a dark theme indipendently for the user interface in GNOME.
 It is also possible to set other light and dark themes for specific applications.

 ## Installation
-Download the files and give the following command from the terminal:
+Download the archive and unpack it. `cd` into the uncompressed folder abd give the following command from the terminal:

-`$ chmod +x NightModeExtender.sh ; mv .NightModeExtender.sh ~/.NightModeExtender.sh ; mv NightModeExtender.desktop ~/.config/autostart/`
+`$ chmod +x NightModeExtender.sh ; mv NightModeExtender.sh ~/.NightModeExtender.sh ; mv NightModeExtender.desktop ~/.config/autostart/`

 Then reboot.